 How do you decide?

-Although there is no clear-cut answer to this question, HMRC has published a factsheet (ES/FSI employed or self employed for tax and national insurance contributions and ES/FS2 which is for use by employers and contractors), which set out a series of questions to test the particular circumstances of any working relationship.
+Although there is no clear-cut answer to this question, HMRC has published two factsheets (ES/FSI employed or self employed for tax and national insurance contributions and ES/FS2 which is for use by employers and contractors), which set out a series of questions to test the particular circumstances of any working relationship.
 These cover areas such as:

 - Ultimate control of the work